Bira/octopus-carnival/_drafts/wir-mm-4e-chuul.md

 Chuuls are large lobster-like beings with yellowish shells, a semi-upright posture, and a mass of little red tentacles dangling from their faces.
 They're a mainstain of the Underdark in every edition they appear in, including this one.
+They are only on the Monster Manual.

 Chuuls are Aberrant Magical Beasts (aquatic).
 We saw the aquatic keyword already, back when we read about aboleths, but I don't think I explained